astronomer/docs/learn/cloud-ide-tutorial.md

 ## Step 5: Import a dataset into your database

-In this tutorial we will use the try to predict the intelligence of a dog breed based on their upper and lower height and weight limits.
+In this tutorial we will try to predict the intelligence of a dog breed based on their upper and lower height and weight limits.
 Download [this dataset](PLACEHOLDER LINK) and import it into your database.

 If you are using Snowflake follow these steps: